 We are committed to helping preserve beautiful architecture and spaces of historical significance.
 Our festival locations are carefully chosen for their aesthetic sublimity and intellectual history.
 Past festivals have taken place in spaces where Nietzsche, Rilke, and Mann, among others, worked and found inspiration.

-We empower people to foster community in their neighborhood and city and make culture and ideas accessible to the public by offering free salonnière training events.
+We empower people to foster community in their city and make culture and ideas accessible to the public by offering free salonnière training.
 We help salonnières create and sustain their salon, offering resources, guidance, and support throughout the process.

 We are committed to making our salons accessible to a greater public and fostering a welcoming and inclusive space for discourse that furthers the foundational principle of egalitarianism that the salonnières of the 17th and 18th century aspired to achieve.
 We work to reach a diverse audience so that all know that our cultural resources and community are available to them free of cost.